cusma/pposdex/README.md

 tend to the efficiency of a Carnot engine operating under the same conditions, but **will never reach it**, no matter how cleverly that system has been designed.

-In the same way we will try to define an equivalent of a Caront engine for the PPoS consensus.
+In the same way we will try to define an equivalent of a Carnot engine for the PPoS consensus.

 **Does such theoretical decentralization upper bound exsist?**